-- The role of the RI
+• The role of the RI

-- Governance

-- TCK changes

-- Expert Group dissolution

-- Withdrawal of IP

-- End of life for JSRs
+End of life for JSRs

+• Expert Group dissolution

 - Escrow process

 - Refactor the JSPA

 - Collaboration with other SDOs

 - Cleanup

 - Implementation

-- We planned three JSRs to improve the JCP's processes and to meet members' expectations for change: - JSR 348 (JCP.next.1) was completed in October 2011. - This focused on simple and non-contentious changes to improve transparency and participation. - All complex items were postponed until JCP.next.3. - JSR 355 (JCP.next.2) is in progress now, and will merge the two Executive Committees into one. - JSR 358 (JCP.next.3) has just been filed.
+- We planned three JSRs to improve the JCP's processes and to meet members' expectations for change: - JSR 348 (JCP.next.1) was completed in October 2011. - This focused on simple and non-contentious changes to improve transparency and participation. - All complex items were postponed until JCP.next.3. - JSR 355 (JCP.next.2) is almost complete, and will merge the two Executive Committees into one. - JSR 358 (JCP.next.3) is now in progress.
 This JSR will modify the JSPA as well as the Process Document. - JCP members must sign the new JSPA if they wish to participate in ongoing JCP work (future JSRs.)